AirPort: AirPort Time Capsule

 The AirPort Time Capsule is a version of AirPort Extreme with a built-in hard drive currently coming in either 2 TB or 3 TB sizes, with a previous version having 1 TB or 500 GB.
 It features a built-in design that, when used with Time Machine in Mac OS X Leopard, automatically makes incremental data backups.
 Acting as a wireless file server, AirPort Time Capsule can serve to back up multiple Macs.
 It also includes all AirPort Extreme (802.11 Draft-N) functionality.

 On March 3, 2009, the Time Capsule was updated with simultaneous dual-band 802.11 Draft-N capability, remote AirPort Disk accessibility through Back to My Mac, and the ability to broadcast a guest network at the same time as an existing network.

 On October 20, 2009, Apple unveiled the updated Time Capsule with antenna improvements resulting in wireless performance gains of both speed and range.
 Also stated is a resulting performance improvement/time reduction on Time Capsule backups of up to 60%.

 In June 2011, Apple unveiled the updated Time Capsule with a higher capacity 2 TB and 3 TB.
 They also changed the wireless card from a Marvell chip to a Broadcom BCM4331 chip.
 When used in conjunction with the latest 2011 MacBooks, MacBook Pros, and MacBook Airs (which also use a Broadcom BCM4331 wireless chip), the wireless signal is improved thanks to Broadcom's Frame Bursting technology.

 On June 10, 2013, Apple renamed the Time Capsule to the AirPort Time Capsule and added support for the 802.11ac standard.

+AirPort Time Capsule backups will no longer be supported starting with macOS 27 in 2026.